taskhub-team/taskhub-app/README.md

 - `pnpm build` - Build for production
 - `pnpm lint` - Lint code
 - `pnpm release` - Manually trigger semantic-release
+- `pnpm audit --fix` - Checks for known security issues with the installed packages and fixes them(if `--fix` is used).

 ## Links to Environments